 -Here’s my recipe for a gluten free sourdough starter.
 It takes 3-5 days to get a good starter, so plan ahead!

--Either buy a store-bought bread flour, or use my recipe to create your own.
+-Either buy a store-bought flour, or use my recipe to create your own.

 -Feel free to replace the sugar with a granular sweetener of your choice.
 I usually use date sugar.

--I recommend topping your gluten free cinnamon buns with a kefir cheese frosting or cashew cheese frosting for added probiotic benefits.
+-I recommend topping your gluten free cinnamon buns with a kefir cheese frosting or cashew cheese frosting because it is delicious and probiotic!